aaronbloomfield/ccc/hws/btcscript/index.md

 We will add to this list as more errors (and their solutions) are reported to us.

-- "Error validating transaction: Transaction ... referenced by input 0 has lesser than 3 outputs" means the UTXO index you provided is too high
+- "Error validating transaction: Transaction ... referenced by input 0 has lesser than 3 outputs" means the UTXO index you provided is wrong (probably too high)
+- "Error validating transaction: Transaction ... referenced by input 0 has already been spent" means the UTXO index you provided is wrong (probably too low)
 - "Error validating transaction: Error running script for input 0 referencing ... at 0: Script was NOT verified successfully" is when the scripts don't work together
 - A "409 Conflict {}" error occurs when you attempt to spend a UTXO that's already been spent; this usually happens when you forget to set `utxo_index` to an unspent index
 - "witness script detected in tx without witness data": your `utxo_index` is wrong
+- "unsupported hash type ripemd160": see [here](https://stackoverflow.com/questions/72409563/unsupported-hash-type-ripemd160-with-hashlib-in-python) for how to fix this

 #### Mac OS X issues